alexprengere/pep_unpacking_in_comprehensions/pep.rst

    example, a ``list.flatten()`` method or a builtin ``flatten(iterable_of_iterables)``).
-While such a helper could be useful, it addresses a narrower need (flattening entire iterables) and doesn’t generalize to partial comprehension patterns or to dict merging.
-It also doesn’t integrate as seamlessly into comprehension syntax where additional filters or transformations might be present.
+While such a helper could be useful, it addresses a narrower need (flattening entire iterables) and doesn't generalize to partial comprehension patterns or to dict merging.
+It also doesn't integrate as seamlessly into comprehension syntax where additional filters or transformations might be present.
    Using ``*`` in comprehensions, by contrast, works naturally with filters (``if`` clauses) and with additional loops if needed (one could combine multiple levels of comprehension and still use a starred expression at the end).
-Moreover, the ``*`` operator approach is more in line with Python’s philosophy of composing small concepts;
+Moreover, the ``*`` operator approach is more in line with Python's philosophy of composing small concepts;
    it reuses existing syntax rather than adding a new function.

 -  **Allowing multiple items yield via a different syntax**: One could